-As the Associate Director of Community Engagement at Pride Foundation, Helen leads and collaborates on Pride Foundation’s annual fundraising calendar.
+As the Assistant Director of Community Engagement at Pride Foundation, Helen leads and collaborates on Pride Foundation’s annual fundraising calendar.
 She brings ten years of experience in social justice philanthropy, working at the intersection of political education, organizing, and fundraising.
 Most recently, she directed donor programs at North Star Fund, a social justice fund that supports grassroots organizing led by communities of color in New York City and the surrounding area.
 Helen comes to Pride Foundation with a strong commitment to mobilizing resources for social movements and the belief that everyone has a role to play in building more just and equitable communities.

 Helen returned to the Pacific Northwest in 2020 to be closer to her family and community.
 Originally from Seattle, Helen got involved with LGBTQ youth organizing as a high school student.
 She later coordinated programs at Lambert House, managed an LGBTQ youth speakers bureau in King County and coordinated training for teachers and administrators across Washington State.
 She holds a BA in Psychology from Smith College and a Master’s in Social Work from the University of Michigan.